A General Framework for Bayes Structured Linear Models: Structured linear models

 Therefore, we can also view $\X_Z$ as a matrix in $\mathbb{R}^{N\times \ell(\Z_{\tau})}$.
 From now on, whenever we apply a matrix operation with $\X_Z$, the operator $\X_Z$ is understood to be a matrix with slight abuse of notation.

 The above framework of structured linear models includes many examples.
-In this paper, we consider the following six representative instances. \begin{enumerate} \item \textit{Stochastic block model.} Consider $\X_Z(Q)\in [0,1]^{n\times n}$ to be the mean matrix of a random graph with specification $[\X_Z(Q)]_{ij}=Q_{z(i)z(j)}$.
+In this paper, we consider only the following six representative instances. \begin{enumerate} \item \textit{Stochastic block model.} Consider $\X_Z(Q)\in [0,1]^{n\times n}$ to be the mean matrix of a random graph with specification $[\X_Z(Q)]_{ij}=Q_{z(i)z(j)}$.
 The object $z\in [k]^n$ is the labels of the graph nodes.
-Moreover, it is easy to see that the parameter $Q$ is of dimension $k^2$.
+Moreover, it is easy to see that the parameter $Q$ is of dimension $k^2$, when we do not impose symmetry for $Q$.
 Therefore, stochastic block model is a special case of our general framework in view of the relation $Z=z$, $\tau=k$, $\T=[n]$, $\Z_k=[k]^n$ and $\ell(\Z_k)=k^2$.

 \item \textit{Biclustering.} For a matrix $\X_Z(Q)\in\mathbb{R}^{n\times m}$, a biclustering model means that both rows and columns have clustering structures.
 That is, $[\X_Z(Q)]_{ij}=Q_{z_1(i)z_2(j)}$ for some $z_1\in[k]^n$ and $z_2\in[l]^m$.
 The parameter $Q$ has dimension $kl$.
 Thus, biclustering model is a special case of our general framework by the relation $Z=(z_1,z_2)$, $\tau=(k,l)$, $\T=[n]\times[m]$, $\Z_{k,l}=[k]^n\times [l]^m$ and $\ell(\Z_{k,l})=kl$.